-- 79% of children made as much or more progress than their typically developing peers in social-emotional development; - 79% of children made as much or more progress than their typically developing peers in learning new skills; and - 78% of children made as much or more progress than their typically developing peers in meeting their own needs through use of functional skills.
+- 79.39% of children made as much or more progress than their typically developing peers in social-emotional development; - 80.01% of children made as much or more progress than their typically developing peers in learning new skills; and - 78.88% of children made as much or more progress than their typically developing peers in meeting their own needs through use of functional skills.

 In SFY 2011, the MITP changed the testing methodology for measuring and reporting on child outcomes.
 The COS considers multiple assessment sources of information as opposed to the administration of one or two assessment instruments at entry and exit.
 While the COS includes assessment results, it also gathers input from families, service providers, medical care providers and other caregivers.
 The COS is completed by the IFSP teams at entry into the early intervention program and at exit from the program.
-Developmental progress is measured and the results are cross-walked to the above federal child outcomes.
+Developmental progress is measured for those children receiving at least six months of services and the results are cross-walked to the above federal child outcomes.

 As indicated in the footnote above, it is important to note that the State targets for child outcomes were set based on previously utilized assessment methodology.
 In SFY 2012, with stakeholder input, consultation with national technical assistance staff, and intensive data analysis and review, the decision was made to integrate the COS process into Maryland's IFSP.
 The two critical purposes of this integration is to document comprehensive information about a child to support functional outcome development, and to complete the COS process at entry into and exit from the local program in the three early childhood outcome areas.
-Since the methodology for changing the measurement of child outcomes has changed over the past two years, the MITP worked with national experts and Maryland's stakeholders, inciding STCC, to establish new child outcome baselines and targets for SFY 2014.
+Since the methodology for changing the measurement of child outcomes has changed over the past two years, the MITP worked with national experts and Maryland's stakeholders, including SICC, to establish new child outcome baselines and targets for SFY 2014.